-Provide the total number of teacher preparation completers in each of the following academic years - current reporting year (2015-16) and two prior years (2013-14 and 2014-15).
+Provide the total number of teacher preparation completers in each of the following academic years - current reporting year (2016-17) and two prior years (2014-15 and 2015-16).

-Table 5 provides data for program completers by route for three years.
-All three routes showed increases in the past three years: by one percent for Traditional route, 49 percent for Alternative, IHE-Based route, and 26 percent for Alternative, not IHE-Based route.
-When all three routes were combined, they showed an increase of 8 percent in the past three years.
+Table 5 provides data for program completers by Route for three years.
+Both Routes showed increases in the past three years: by two percent for Traditional route and 71 percent for Alternative Route.
+When both routes were combined the number of program completers showed an increase of 14 percent between 2014-15 and 2016-17.

 Table 5.
-Program Completers by Route, 2013-14 to 2015-16
+Program Completers by Route, 2014-15 to 2016-17